rjkviegas/skills-workshops/week-4/databases_2/README.md

 ```
 As a coach
 So I can mark certain students
-I want to add named tags to students
+I want to tag a student with many named tags
 ```

 ```